kirpalseehra/random-generator/README.md

 ### How to download
 1. Copy/Clone the URL on GitHub into own terminal
 2. Unzip file into selected folder on own device
-3. Open index.html and run in the terminal
+3. Run rspec in terminal and install gems if required

 ### Challenges (you can include images and code block here)
-1. Creating the grid for the game
+1. Creating the unit tests
-2. Creating the winning conditions
+2. Creating the different directories in order to create a more structured repository
-3. Disabling users from clicking again once the game had been completed

 ### Learning points
-1. Better understanding of JQuery and Javascript
+1. Better understanding of OOP ruby and rspec
-2. How to target specific elements after a user has made an action
+2. How to create a generator superclass
-3. Utilising CSS for the page layout
+3. Setting up an entire repository to test an API
 # random-postcode-generator